binarymash/async-playground/README.md

 ##Description

-This is a practical demonstration of common gotchas enconutered when implementing asynchronous code in .net using the Task-based Asynchronous Pattern (TAP), aka async/await.
+This is a practical demonstration of common gotchas encountered when implementing asynchronous code in .net using the Task-based Asynchronous Pattern (TAP), aka async/await.
 It demonstrates situations in which blocking async code will/will not lead to deadlocks

 ##Code